groupecomplus/rss-image-feed/readme.txt

 === RSS Image Feed ===
 Contributors: tepelstreel
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LLUFQDHG33XCE
-Tags: rss, feed, excerpt, content, custom, customize, image, images Requires at least: 2.7
+Tags: rss, feed, excerpt, content, custom, customize, image, images, enclosure, media content Requires at least: 2.7
-Tested up to: 4.2
+Tested up to: 4.5
-Stable tag: 4.1.1
+Stable tag: 4.2.5

 The RSS Image Feed adds the first image of a post to your feeds, even in firefox and even if you only display the excerpt.